-Given that our theme this month is all about your child starting nursery for the first time I wanted to write about how it feels for Mum (or Dad but I’m using Mum because I am one) watching their little bird spread their wings into a whole new world.
+Given that it is the time of year when many children are starting nursery for the first time I wanted to write about how it feels for Mum (or Dad but I’m using Mum because I am one) watching their little bird spread their wings into a whole new world.

 In the name of research I hit a few parenting blogs and the common theme seemed to be that there is more emotional upheaval for the parents than the child.
 I found this quite interesting as my experience has been very different.